Vietnam.vn - Nền tảng quảng bá Việt Nam

 The context is different from the Covid-19 pandemic period

-IKEA boss Jesper Brodin said the conflict in the Red Sea had added about 10 days or more to their shipping journeys, but that their customers were not affected.
+IKEA boss Jesper Brodin said the conflict in the Red Sea had added about 10 days or more to their shipping journeys, but their customers were not affected.

 “The big difference now is that we have recovered from the pandemic.
 We still have enough inventory to supply our customers,” Brodin said at the World Economic Forum in Davos, Switzerland.

-Discount retailer Pepco said the conflict in the Red Sea has had little impact on inventory but could impact supplies in the coming months if it continues.
+Discount retailer Pepco said the conflict in the Red Sea has had little impact on availability but could impact supplies in the coming months if it continues.
 Houthi attacks on commercial vessels have led to higher spot freight rates and longer transit times.

 There are several reasons why the impact of the Red Sea crisis on the European economy has been less severe than previous increases in shipping costs.